harlan-zw/to-vite-and-beyond-a-history-and-future-of-bundling/slides.md

 - Apps and bundling getting more complex, task Runners are needed (Grunt, Gulp)
 - Angular joins the chat
-- Ecosystem divides on modules, transpiling for node or the browser (CJS, AMD, UMD, IIFE)
+- New module formats for the "modern" website: AMD and UMD
+- Using CJS in the browser is difficult, tooling support isn't good

 </v-clicks>